Skip to Content

 VNS Health TODAY

 New York State’s Office of Mental Health has awarded VNS Health’s behavioral health team a one-year, $775,000 grant to implement an innovative program aimed at preventing suicide among at-risk adolescents and young adults who are of color or LGBTQI+.
-The program, called “Safe Pathway,” has several components:
+The program, called “Safe Pathways,” has several components:

 • VNS Health staff will provide direct services to New York City residents aged 10 to 24 identified as being at risk of suicide, with a particular focus on members of the LGBTQI+ and BIPOC (black, indigenous and people of color) communities.